alexewerlof/local-browser-ai/feedback-on-prompt-api.md

 isn't happy with the response.

 # Allow setting `maxTokens`

+Most other LLM tools have this setting.
+It allows more fine grained control over the expected output which may have implications for the UI design (e.g. how much space there is).
+Summarization API accepts a `length` parameter but it's only limited to pre-defined and application strings like `tldr`, `teaser`, etc.

 # Provide a way to delete the downloaded model via [chrome://on-device-internals/](chrome://on-device-internals/)